Arizona Online Casinos

 Is online gambling legal in Arizona?

 There are many types of legal online gambling in Arizona.
-However, if you are referring to online casinos or poker sites, there are no legal measures to support those types of games at this time.
+However, if you are referring to online casinos or poker sites, there are currently no legal measures in place to support those types of games.
 However, Arizona has legalized several forms of online gambling in the recent past, including online sports betting, online horse betting, and daily fantasy sports.
 You can also play on the casino and poker games found through sweepstakes sites in Arizona.

 Can you play online slot games in Arizona?

 It depends on what you mean.
-If you are looking for online versions of your favorite retail slot machine, then the answer is probably a “no.” There are no legal and regulated online casinos in Arizona, and any statements otherwise are erroneous.
+If you are looking for online versions of your favorite retail slot machine, then the answer is probably a “no.” There are no legal and regulated online casinos in Arizona; any statements to the contrary are erroneous.
 However, if you’re not bound and determined to play Divine Fortune or Siberian Storm, you can find several great options on the sweepstakes sites mentioned above.

 How many casinos are there in Arizona?

 About 25, at last count.
 However, the old compact allowed tribes to open up to 44 properties, and the new version allows many more.
-As many as 55 casinos may call Arizona home under the law.
+As many as 55 casinos may operate in Arizona under the law.
 It’s probably unlikely they’ll ever make it to that number, though.

 What is the legal gambling age in Arizona?